trgeiger/aroma/README.md

   - VSCode from the official Microsoft repo
   - fontconfig-font-replacements (from COPR)
   - Gnome with variable refresh rate patch (from COPR)
-  - CachyOS BORE LTO kernel (from COPR)

-## Verification

-These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
-You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:

-    cosign verify --key cosign.pub ghcr.io/ublue-os/base

-If you're forking this repo you should [read the docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets in github.
-You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign.
-The public key can be in your public repo (your users need it to check the signatures), and you can paste the private key in Settings -> Secrets -> Actions.